Cross Country Schooling

 RIDING, ALTHOUGH A LOT OF FUN, IS STILL A RISK SPORT AND ANYONE PARTAKING DOES SO AT HIS OR HER OWN RISK

-General Hazard Warnings for Salibury Plain Training Area
+General Hazard Warnings for Salisbury Plain Training Area

-The course and its surroundings are sited on a MoD range and training area, where live ammunition has been used.
-Please observe the following precuations:
+The course and its surroundings are sited on a MOD range and training area, where live ammunition has been used.
+Please observe the following precautions:

 - Approach and leave the course using the signed routes and tracks.
 Do not stray from these routes of the environs of the course.

 - Please note that although we have been given range clearance to use the course on the dates mentioned, if at all you are asked to leave the course by a member of Larkhill staff or the military, please do so.